pygfx/wgpu-py/docs/advanced.rst

         required_limits={"max-immediate-size": 256},
     )

-Creating a immediate data struct in your shader code is similar to the way you would create a uniform buffer.
+Creating an immediate data struct in your shader code is similar to the way you would create a uniform buffer.
 The same data can be accessed across all shader stages: vertex, fragment and compute::